blinkboxbooks/data-exporter-service.scala/README.md

 # data-exporter-service

-Service that performs scheduled batch jobs to exports snapshots of shop data, for reporting purposes.
+Service that performs scheduled batch jobs to export snapshots of shop data, for reporting purposes.

 ## Implementation